kubewarden/kubewarden.io/README.md

 ## Fonts and readability

+The site uses self-hosted SUSE fonts for headings, body text, and interface labels.
+Upright and italic variable fonts provide the full upstream character set.
+Body text uses weight 400, navigation and subheadings use 600, and main headings use 700.
-The site serves its fonts locally.
-Font sources, licenses, and conversion commands are recorded in [the font source notes](static/fonts/SOURCES.md).
+Font sources, licenses, and historical conversion commands are recorded in [the font source notes](static/fonts/SOURCES.md).
 The base font size follows browser preferences while preserving the default design.
 Code uses the browser's monospace font.